Toulouse Metro

 The Toulouse Metro (Métro de Toulouse, Mètro de Tolosa) is a rapid transit system serving Toulouse Métropole, France.
-It is the only Metro system in Occitanie.
+It is the only metro system in Occitania.
 The city's public transport system was initially managed by the Société d'économie mixte des voyageurs de l'agglomération toulousaine (SEMVAT; literally the Toulouse Passengers' Mixed Economy Company), which was a company 80% owned by local government bodies and 20% privately owned.
-It has been managed by Tisséo, under the authority of the Syndicat Mixte des Transports en Commun, an authority established by various local government bodies, since 2003.
+It has been managed by Tisséo Voyageurs, under the authority of Tisséo Collectivités, also named the Syndicat Mixte des Transports en Commun, an authority established by various local government bodies, since 2003.